yangdanny97/chocopy-python-compiler/README.md

 - globals

 ### WASM Backend - Unsupported Features:
-- class/object
-- nonlocal (partial)
+- nonlocal referencing function param
 - stdlib: input (node.js does not have synchronous I/O out of the box so this is difficult)

 ### WASM Backend - Memory Format, Safety, and Management: